 Shopify vs Etsy Pricing Model: Which One Has Less Fees

-Who has better pricing?
-Well, it depends on how much you’re selling.
-The difference in selling costs comes down to what fees each platform charges you.
+Which platform costs more to sell on?
+Well, it depends on your selling volume.
+The difference in costs comes down to the selling fees each platform charges.

 Shopify will be more expensive upfront.
 This is because merchants pay a subscription for their Shopify store.
 However, Etsy can be more expensive in the long run because of their transaction fees.